brendt/stitcher.io/src/content/blog/2020-09-26-why-light-themes-are-better-according-to-science.md

 {{ ad:carbon }}

 Now on to programming.
-If you're using a dark colour scheme, you're deliberately adding extra delay, so says the Pulfirch effect.
+If you're using a dark colour scheme, you're deliberately adding extra delay, so says the Pulfrich effect.
 Sure the difference seems negligible, it's only a few milliseconds.
 Actually, it's a few milliseconds _every_ time you "rescan" your screen; that's between 10 or 50 times a second, depending on what research you want to believe.
 Still you probably won't notice any real-time difference, but over time this adds up, and the extra effort needed by your eyes can become to feel exhausting.